cosmicanant/recursive-diff/README.md

 ##### Api details: It has following two methods:

-1. getDiff(ob1, ob2): getDiff will calculate the diff between 'ob1' and 'ob2' and return the diff object.
+1. **getDiff(ob1, ob2)**: getDiff will calculate the diff between 'ob1' and 'ob2' and return the diff object.
-2. applyDiff (ob1, diff): applyDiff will take 'ob1' object and apply 'diff' object to transform 'ob1' into 'ob2'.
+2. **applyDiff (ob1, diff)**: applyDiff will take 'ob1' object and apply 'diff' object to transform 'ob1' into 'ob2'.

 ##### How to use recursive diff:

 You can use recursive-diff library for node and browser both in the following way.

-**Node**: Please follow below steps for using recursive-diff library with node.
+**Using recursive diff library in Node**: Please follow below steps for using recursive-diff library with node.

 1. npm install recursive-diff
 2. once installed, you can use following code block